 One of the main functionalities of the new CV Click activity is that it can easily turn into whatever kind of Click activity you need.
 For example, trying to click a text label generates a CV Click Text activity, while trying to click a selected area generates a CV Click activity configured to click the selected image.

-If it is not possible to select an appropriate anchor by clicking a label, the best practice in this case is to box-select the entire area containing the UI element you want to interact with and the label as the anchor.
+If it is not possible to select an appropriate anchor by clicking a label, the best practice is to box-select the label of the element you want to interact with, to use it as an anchor.
 This uses the image of the entire area to find the UI element.